 Imagine my surprise 10 years later when I found out that fear of missing out (FOMO) was actually a thing.
 Yes, I know, I’m beyond fashionably late.

-As human beings, one of our greatest fears seem to be that we don’t want to lose out on a good thing.
-Because of that, we cram our plates full with food, activities, books and the list goes on.
+As human beings, one of our greatest fears seems to be that we don’t want to lose out on a good thing.
+Because of that, we cram our plates full of food, activities, books and the list goes on.